Starbem/star-node-stack-helper/README.md

 **Parameters:**

 - `message`: The message to send with channel, text, and optional formatting
-- `options`: Configuration including token, retry settings, and error handling
+- `options`: Configuration including token, retry settings, error handling, and channel membership check

+**Options:**

+- `config`: Slack configuration with token and default settings
+- `retryConfig`: Retry configuration for failed requests
+- `failSilently`: Whether to throw errors or return error responses
+- `checkChannelMembership`: Whether to verify bot is in channel before sending (default: false)

 **Example:**